capactio/capact/docs/proposal/20201102-typeinstances-flow.md

               - name: "mysql-config"
 ```

 This solution was rejected as we found out that we can do it also automatically.
-Additional, it is similar to the populate and deletes TypeInstance actions which are also automatically injected by Voltron Engine.
+Additionally, it is similar to the populating and deleting TypeInstance actions which are also automatically injected by Capact Engine.

 </details>